SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Liquid has a special null-like type that is returned when accessing a deleted object called EmptyDrop In JS a type is nullish if it is null or undefined.

-####  nullable</h34>
+####  nullable

-Nullable types are a feature of some programming languages which allow the value to be set to the special value NULL instead of the usual possible values of the data type.
+Nullable types are a feature of some statically typed programming languages which allow the value to be set to the special value NULL instead of the usual possible values of the data type.

 ### Option type

 An option type is a type that represents an optional value.
 An option type can generally take on a state representing it is empty, or a state representing it is full, and wrapping around another value.
+In rust, the option type is its alternative for null, which it does not have.
 In rust, the option type is implemented as an enum.
 In rust, the option type is
 pub enum Option<T> {